• ECTS

 Description

-Adaptations to the "parasitic" way of life are studied on all parasitic organisms (viruses, bacteria, eukaryotes) by including different scales of analysis "from molecules to populations".
+Adaptations to the "parasitic" lifestyle are studied across all parasitic organisms (viruses, bacteria, eukaryotes), including different scales of analysis "from molecules to populations."

-Thus, the coevolution between hosts and parasites will be considered from the point of view of host-parasite molecular and cellular dialogues (immunity-escape - exploitation of host resources...) but also from the point of view of morpho-anatomical structures involved in adaptation to the infra-host site or in survival in the external environment, and finally from the point of view of behavioral adaptations for the encounter with the host (favoring).
+Thus, the co-evolution between hosts and parasites will be considered from the perspective of molecular and cellular host-parasite interactions (immunity, escape, exploitation of host resources, etc.), but also from the perspective of the morpho-anatomical structures involved in adaptation to the intra-host site or in survival in the external environment, and finally from the perspective of behavioral adaptations for encountering the host (promotion).

 Read more